tomahg/Gulla.Episerver.SqlStudio/README.md

 ```

 ## A safety net
-You can control what queries are allowed by providing a regular expression that will be valdated (ignore case) against the query prior to execution.
+You can control what queries are allowed by providing a regular expression that will be validated (ignore case) against the query prior to execution.
 Provide a message that is shown if validation fails.
 Example below.
 ``` XML
 <add key="Gulla.Episerver.SqlStudio:AllowPattern" value="^\s*SELECT.*" />
 <add key="Gulla.Episerver.SqlStudio:AllowMessage" value="Nothing but SELECTs please!" />